Close Alert Banner

 • Email this page Email

-The District Demand-Responsive Transit (DRT) is a transit service model that is becoming more popular in rural areas.
-Passengers can book rides thirty (30) minutes to thirty (30) days in advance and each day the Blaise Transit technology will match riders with a vehicle and determine the route for the day.
+The District DRT (Demand-Responsive Transit) is a transit service model that is becoming more popular in rural areas.
+Passengers can book rides thirty (30) minutes to thirty (30) days in advance and each day the Blaise Transit technology will match riders with a vehicle and determine the vehicle's route for the day.
 The system navigates drivers to each pick up and drop off.
 Trips may be individual or shared with multiple riders during busy times of the day and when passengers are on their way to similar destinations.
 The vehicle is accessible, which means anyone wishing to travel in the service area can book rides, regardless of age or ability.
+As long as the pick up and drop off are within the service area, the DRT has got you covered!

-Phase 1 is an area in and around the urban centre of Gravenhurst.
-(See the service area map in the FAQs below).
-Watch for future expansion of the service to other areas!
+(See the Phase 1 service area on the map below.
+Watch for future expansion of the service to other areas in 2026!)

 Book your Ride